Is this article for you? It covers information for donors giving through Give Lively pages/forms.

 This FAQ addresses Give Lively’s role in processing donations through Charity Navigator’s Giving Basket and may not apply to all Give Lively members.

-Give Lively uses UTC to note the time and date of a completed donation.
+By default, Give Lively uses UTC to note the time and date of a completed donation.
+Donors' receipts will use either the default UTC timezone or the donor’s chosen timezone, if the donor has set a definitive timezone within the User Portal.

 What is UTC?